-- 1. A Research Elective extending or replacing the AOC SP research must usually be at least 10 months in duration and no more than 12 months.

-- 2. The Research Elective will not start until after the end of SP Block 1.

-- 3. In order to graduate, all students must take the Translational Science (TS) and Advanced Clinical Ethics (ACE) courses at their usual time, normally during the SP Block 1 period.

-- 4. Similarly, all students must participate in the AOC Work-in-Progress (WIP) discussion groups, and the Poster Session in the standard time frame.

-- Unrelated to the AOC

-Course/Program, it remains

-possible to conduct a Research
+- 1. An Extended Curriculum for Research extending or replacing the AOC SP research must usually be at least 10 months in duration and no more than 12 months. - 2.
+The Extended Curriculum for Research will not start until after the end of SP Block 1. - 3.
+In order to graduate, all students must take the Translational Science (TS) and Advanced Clinical Ethics (ACE) courses at their usual time, normally during the SP Block 1 period. - 4.
+Similarly, all students must participate in the AOC Work-in-Progress (WIP) discussion groups, and the Poster Session in the standard time frame. - 5.
+Unrelated to the AOC Course/Program, it remains possible to conduct an Extended

-Elective on an independent topic,

-unrelated to the student's AOC SP

-and with a different mentor.

-- 6. All students contemplating a

-Research Elective with AOC

-implications at any time are

-strongly encouraged to discuss

-their plans as far in advance as

-possible with the Director of the

-AOC Course/Program, Senior

-Associate Dean for Student

-Affairs and the Assistant Dean for

-Student Research.
-Note that all

-required paperwork must be

-submitted no less than 2 months in

-advance of the start of the first SP

-block.

-- 7. Any exceptions to this policy must be approved by the Director of the AOC Course/Program, Assistant Dean for Student Research and Senior Associate Dean for Medical Education.
+- Curriculum for Research on an independent topic, unrelated to the student's AOC SP and with a different mentor. - 6.
+All students contemplating an Extended Curriculum for Research with AOC implications at any time are strongly encouraged to discuss their plans as far in advance as possible with the Director of the AOC Course/Program, Senior Associate Dean for Student Affairs and the Assistant Dean for Student Research.
+Note that all required paperwork must be submitted no less than 2 months in advance of the start of the first SP block. - 7.
+Any exceptions to this policy must be approved by the Director of the AOC Course/Program, Assistant Dean for Student Research and Vice Dean for Academic and Curricular Affairs.